The best vegetarian chili recipe you can dump in a pot or in your crockpot and it’s done! Full of vegetables and a healthy chili even my kids love!

 We eat chili a lot!
 It’s an easy and healthy meal idea that all 5 of us like and for the most part it’s inexpensive as well, 3 wins in my book!
 Since we eat it quite often I like to mix it up a bit so we don’t have the same one over and over.
 I must say this is the best vegetarian chili ever. 😉

-- We aren’t vegetarians in general.
+We aren’t vegetarians in general.
 But if I don’t have ground beef in the house, this is a great option.
 Alone or over a bit of rice or baked potatoes this easy chili bean recipe is great.
 You can use the same ingredients to cook it up as Ninja Foodi chili, or on your stovetop as you see here.

 Like I said, you can load this easy vegetarian chili with lots of veggies when they are in season.
 Zucchini is a great addition.
 Keep it simple I say.